 University and College Students

-I haven’t voted before and I don’t think I’m registered to vote?
+I haven’t voted before and I don’t think I’m registered, can I vote?

 Between elections, you can check to see if you are registered with Elections PEI or whether your information is up to date by contacting Elections PEI at 1-888-234-8683 or by visiting our self serve online registration portal.
 Registering online is quick and easy!